jennifermulroy/14-Deep-Learning-crypto/README.md

 Sentiment was a poor predictor of Bitcoin prices across all three windows of data, therefore, short-term clusters of sentiment does not appear to be a helpful signal in determining Bitcoin's price.

-Closing prices had a lower loss and tracked closer to actual bitcoin prices over time which may indicate autocorrelation and momentum factors should potentially be explored.
+Closing prices had a lower loss and tracked closer to actual Bitcoin prices over time which may indicate autocorrelation and momentum factors should potentially be explored.

 Both models predictability weakened as the lag increased.